for Health Care Providers

 If you have hepatitis C and are interested in the new treatments, please talk to your VA provider today.
 The new treatments are able to cure most patients in about 12 weeks.
 There are no injections with the new treatments, only daily oral medications.
 Your usual office visit and medication copays will apply.

 Not sure if you are eligible for VA healthcare?
-Take a look at the VA Benefits website for eligibility information, learn how to apply for health benefits, or call 1-877-222-VETS (8387) for more information.
+Take a look at the VA Benefits website for eligibility information, learn how to apply for health benefits, get answers about copays, or call 1-877-222-VETS (8387) for more information.